-Public Speeches and Appearances by FAIR
+Public Appearances by FAIR Staff and Spokespersons

 Since the beginning of 2007, FAIR representatives have been invited to speak at over 37 conferences.
 A sampling of the prominent universities at which FAIR has spoken or debated include Rutgers University, Emory University, Seton Hall University School of Law, DePaul University, International Visitors Program - U.S. Department of State, American University, New York University School of Law, and University Autonoma de Tamaulipas in Mexico.